evoWeb/sf_register/Documentation/Introduction/Index.rst

 Registration with admin review and all notifications:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The new user registers hinself with his data.
-He gets support by
-password strength indicator and required fields validation.
+When a new user fills in the registration form they will see the
+strength of their password, along with additional email address
-Emailaddress and password are inserted twice to prevend misspelling.
+and password fields to ensure they are filled in correctly.

-After send the user can review his data on a review site to change
+Upon submitting the form, the user will have their data presented
+to them for review, just in case they want to change something.
-something.
-If he consists, all data are stored in the database with a
+If the user submits again, the data is then stored in the database
-temporary usergroup.
-Uploaded pictures are stored in a temporary
+with a temporary usergroup.
+Any uploaded pictures are stored in a
-folder until activation.
-Cleanup is simlified by this.
+temporary folder until the user is activated.

-After storage of data the user gets an email with a link in it to
+The user is then sent an email with a link to verify their email address.
-verify his emailaddress.
-This is the double opt in subscription.

-In the same time the admin gets an email with the notification of user
-registration.
+The website administrator also receives an email to notify them that
+a new user has registered.

-After the user has verified hin emailaddress, the admin gets another
+Once the user has verified their email address, the admin will be sent
-mail with an activation link.
-If he decides to accept the new user, he
+another notification, but this time containing an activation link.
+If the admin decides to accept the new user, they can click the link
-uses this link and the stored data will be updated with the regular
+which will then update the database and set a regular usergroup for
+that user's account.
+One final email notification is sent to the user
+to inform them that their account is now active.

-usergroup for users.
-After this the user is able to log into his
-account and see all the pages and contents his usergroup allowes him
+The new user will be able to log in and see all the pages and content
-to see.
-To make sure the user notices his acception, there will be one
-last email to the user, telling him he may enter.
+that their usergroup permits!

 Features:
 ~~~~~~~~~~~~~~